-Since 1973, Institute of Ecotechnics (I.E.) develops and applies innovative approaches to harmonizing technology and the global biosphere.
-Ecotechnics integrates two complementary fields of study: the ‘ecology of technics’ and the ‘technics of ecology’.
-The Institute of Ecotechnics convenes international conferences and workshops that bring together leading thinkers, scientists, explorers, artists and managers.
+Founded in 1973, the Institute of Ecotechnics (I.E.) develops and applies innovative approaches to harmonizing technology and the global biosphere.
+Integrating two complementary fields of study, the ‘ecology of technics’ and the ‘technics of ecology’, the Institute of Ecotechnics convenes international conferences and workshops that bring together leading thinkers, scientists, explorers, managers, and artists.